apply to teach fall '16

 FYS Instructor Development

 Teaching a UNI section is contingent upon attending all instructor development sessions.
-UNI instructors who taught a section in Fall 2014 must attend a Focus Group prior to submitting an application.
+All returning instructors must complete a questionnaire and application in order to teach in Fall 2016.
+UNI instructors who taught for the first time in Fall 2015 must attend one of the Focus Groups listed below.
 All focus groups will be held in DePaolo 1017.

 Returning UNI 101 Instructors: Focus Groups